Interlochen Public Radio

-Interlochen Public Radio (IPR), established in 1963, is the National Public Radio member network for Northern Michigan.
-It broadcasts classical music and news on five stations in the northwestern Lower Peninsula.
-It is operated by the Interlochen Center for the Arts, with studios on the center's campus in Interlochen, Michigan; just outside Traverse City.
-It carries programming from NPR and Public Radio International.
+Interlochen Public Radio (IPR) is the National Public Radio member network for Northern Michigan, United States.
+It was established in 1963 and is operated by the Interlochen Center for the Arts, with studios across from the center's campus on Lyon Street in Interlochen, Michigan, just outside Traverse City.
+It broadcasts classical music, local news and NPR and Public Radio International programming on five stations in the northwestern Lower Peninsula.

 At one point early in the 2000s, IPR led the nation in annual listener support.
 This was all the more remarkable because it is the second-smallest NPR member in Michigan, and one of the smallest in the entire NPR system.

 History

 Joseph E. Maddy, founder of the National Music Camp (now the Interlochen Center for the Arts), had long wanted to bring a fine arts radio station to Northern Michigan.
 In 1963, WIAA signed on for the first time.
 Originally broadcasting eight hours per day, it grew enough within a decade to become a charter member of NPR.
 Interlochen Public Radio became a network in 1989 with the addition of WICV.
 Interlochen bought contemporary Christian station WDQV in 2005 and converted it into a third satellite for the eastern portion of the market, WIAB.

 In 2000, Interlochen signed on WICA at 91.5, and by 2001 all NPR news and talk programming moved there from WIAA/WICV.
 However, WICA does not have nearly as large a footprint as WIAA.
 It must conform its signal to protect WHMW-FM in Mount Pleasant, also at 91.5.
-As a result, Cadillac, the second-largest city in IPR's service area, does not have a clear signal for NPR talk programming; WICA's signal in Cadillac is marginal at best.
-This is true even after the addition of two repeaters for WICA since the turn of the millennium.
+As a result, Cadillac, the second-largest city in IPR's service area, does not have a clear signal for NPR talk programming; WICA's signal in Cadillac is marginal at best, even after the addition of two repeaters for WICA since the turn of the millennium.

 In 2018, Interlochen sold WICV to Northern Christian Radio for $150,000, and the station adopted a contemporary Christian format as an affiliate of The Promise FM.